 For one thing, women were excluded from being in their government or voting for their government until 1920.
 In many homes, women were expected to obey their husbands with unquestioning loyalty and were frequently and often systematically excluded from social, religious, academic, or political power.
 In the workplace, they were paid less than men for the same work.
 Traditionally, they’ve been expected to dress in ways which restrict their freedom and prevent the freedom of movement allowed men and boys.
 Even today, they are often harassed by men and treated as inferiors and even sexual objects; trinkets for men to tease and play with.
-The United States had 44 Presidents and 48 Vice Presidents, and the very first female Vice President was recently elected as the running mate of even though there are three million more women than men in the population.
+The United States had 44 Presidents and 48 Vice Presidents, and the very first female Vice President was only recently elected even though there are three million more women than men in the population.
 Furthermore, our country has yet to ratify the Equal Rights Amendment to the United States Constitution.

 And there are other exceptions to this time-honored, but historically dishonored declaration.
 Before and after this declaration, the native population of the United States were systematically cheated and bullied.
 If they inhabited land that was deemed useful to a politically powerful person or faction, they were dispossessed despite existing laws or treaties and, if they resisted, were exterminated with the widely used slogan, “the only good Indian is a dead Indian.”
 As late as my youth, the American Indian was almost always portrayed as stupid, bloodthirsty, and reckless in movies or TV shows.

 The Alaska Purchase appropriated another 586,412 square miles of land from its native inhabitants with little or no thought concerning their supposed God-given rights.
 Again, the people of Alaska were not treated as equals or anything close to equals.

 And Thomas Jefferson, that high-minded patriot who wrote this declaration of founding principles, owned 600 slaves who worked without pay or freedom throughout his long life and were not given the opportunities afforded his “equals.”
 In the compromise that solidified the United States, slaves were unequal even as a population, comprising 3/5 of a person for the census.